 - Course material may be misunderstood or have the potential to be misconstrued without real-time interaction.

 At Fisher, if you choose to use synchronous sessions as part of your remote teaching strategy, Zoom is the supported platform of choice.
-Your asynchronous learning platform will be Blackboard.
-All students and faculty have access to Blackboard and it is the home-base for all online learning activities.
-Please use Blackboard as your primary means of communication with students and encourage your students to check their Blackboard site daily.
+Your asynchronous learning platform will be Brightspace.
+All students and faculty have access to Brightspace and it is the home base for all online learning activities.
+Please use Brightspace as your primary means of communication with students and encourage your students to check their Brightspace site daily.

-I have videos that I show in my class.
-How can those be transitioned for online delivery?
+How can videos be transitioned for online delivery?